markediez/listkeeper/README.md

 This made my app crash stating that it was pointing to null.
 As a last resort after an hour or two of frustration, I "hard coded" it by just creating each drawable then programatically change the resource for it.
 As soon as I started writing about it here, I realized that I've been getting the background of my imageView, not the source (which is just getDrawable)...

+I had some issue with retaining different tags to represent the priority of each item in the listview.
+This was caused by trying to change the color using a drawable.
+It was fixed by using backround instead of src in the xml element to define the color.
+By doing this, I could set the color of each item individually instead of changing the drawable which affected everything because everything in Java but primitives are reference types.

 ## License